2026 values are live — protest deadline May 15, 2026

 Where does the data come from?

 Not necessarily.
 Most protests are resolved at the informal review stage before a formal hearing.
 Travis County conducts informal reviews by phone or video.
 Hays County offers email and Zoom options.
 Williamson County holds informal and formal hearings on the same day in person.
-In all counties, filing your protest is done online.
-Many homeowners resolve their case with a single email or phone call.
+Filing is always done online.

 Yes.
-The process is designed for homeowners to participate directly.
-Our Protest Bundle gives you the same type of comparable evidence, adjustment analysis, and legal citations that protest companies use -- plus a ready-to-read hearing script and pre-written protest email.
-You just need to file, present your evidence, and request a reduction.
-No legal expertise required.
+The process is designed for homeowners.
+The Protest Toolkit gives you the same type of comparable evidence, adjustment analysis, and legal citations that protest companies use — plus hearing scripts and a filing guide.
+You just file, present your evidence, and request a reduction.
+No expertise required.

 Do I need an account?